 - b.
 If no fluid leaks from around the air bleed plug: - \ Slowly add fluid into the reservoir until fluid starts to leak from around the plug.
-(Transmissions are serviced from the factory with Mobil DTE 18M hydraulic oil.
-When it is necessary to add fluid, refer to Specifications for the proper fluid.
-Any of the listed fluids may be used.) - \ As soon as there is fluid leaking from around the air bleed plug, tighten the plug and fill the reservoir to the COLD level mark.
+(Transmissions are serviced from the factory with Mobil 1 (15W50) Synthetic Oil.
+When it is necessary to add fluid, refer to Specifications for the proper fluid.) - \ As soon as there is fluid leaking from around the air bleed plug, tighten the plug and fill the reservoir to the COLD level mark.
 Wipe any excess oil off of the transmission housing.